BlueBrain/MorphIO/doc/specification.md

 ASC and H5 being the text and binary representation of the same format, they obey to the same specification.

 #### [SOMA\_CONTOUR](https://github.com/BlueBrain/MorphIO/blob/a60b52dfe403ef289455ee2221c1b4fce6418978/src/morphology.cpp#L55)
 A H5/ASC file with a soma of 3 points or more will have their soma represented as a soma contour.
 In ASC format, soma points are characterized by an S-expression starting with the tag "CellBody".
+Even if it is almost never the case in practice, contours are meant to be in the XY plane.

-MorphIO does *not* support ASC files with *multiple* CellBody tags. [^footnote]
+> :warning: MorphIO does **not** support ASC files with **multiple** CellBody tags. [^footnote]

 # Sub-cellular structures
 SWC does not support any sub-cellular structures.
 H5 and ASC support some, please see the following for more details.